 - UWB and Bluetooth serve different purposes — Bluetooth detects the tracker’s last known location across a crowd network; UWB guides you to it once you’re nearby.

-- Network density matters more than raw range for actual lost items — AirTag 2 recovers lost items faster in practice because Find My runs on 2 billion+ Apple devices, regardless of Bluetooth range specs.
+- Network density matters more than raw range for actual lost items — AirTag 2 recovers lost items faster in practice because Find My runs on over a billion Apple devices, regardless of Bluetooth range specs.

-UWB Precision Finding tests used the distance at which the directional arrow first appeared on an iPhone 15 Pro.
+For UWB Precision Finding, the meaningful figure is the distance at which the directional arrow first appears on a phone.
 The Bluetooth SIG range specifications clarify why manufacturer claims vary so widely: Class 1 devices can reach 100m in open air theoretically, but consumer Bluetooth trackers all use Class 2 power output at best, and real-world obstructions reduce that figure further.
 The headline numbers on product pages reflect best-case conditions.

 How Far Does Each Tracker Reach?

 A few numbers deserve context.
 Chipolo’s official spec claims 90m.
-Tom’s Guide’s hands-on Chipolo Pop testing found that real-world indoor range landed closer to 10-11m, consistent with what we measured.
+Tom’s Guide’s hands-on Chipolo Pop testing found that real-world indoor range landed closer to 10-11m.
 The rated 200m figures on older Chipolo models came from line-of-sight conditions that no real use case replicates.

 Top Pick